meilisearch/strapi-plugin-meilisearch/CONTRIBUTING.md

 # Contributing <!-- omit in toc -->

----

-COMMENT TO REMOVE

-Be aware of XXX in sentences and links: they need to be replaced by the name of the actual repository.

----

 First of all, thank you for contributing to MeiliSearch!
 The goal of this document is to provide everything you need to know in order to contribute to MeiliSearch and its different integrations.

 - [Assumptions](#assumptions)